xuexiangjys/XUpdate/README.md

 ## Features

-* It supports `post` or `get` request to check version, and supports user-defined network requests.
+* It supports `Post` or `Get` request to check version, and supports user-defined network requests.

 * Only version update under WiFi is supported。